Michaelgi962/RaspPiProjRefs/README.md

 -
 ## State of Activity (Lots of issues?
 Lots of support? ... )
 - Last Update > 1 year ago
+- Discord Exists
+- Discord is Pretty active this month
+# Evaluation